When do I get my art work back?

 Who can enter the credit union art competition?

 Anyone can enter the Credit Union Art Competition!
 All ages and all abilities are welcome to submit an entry to the competition.
 The Credit Union Art Competition consists of two categories.
-The General Category and the Category for People with Disabilities.
-Entries to the Category for People with Disabilities are invited from children and adults with physical and intellectual disabilities.
-Entrants must clearly tick on the entry form if they wish to be considered for this category.
-Entrants in this category are can enter the competition free of the theme if they wish.
+The General Category and the Additional Needs Category, entries to the Additional Needs Category are invited from children and adults with physical and intellectual disabilities.
+Entrants in this category can enter the competition free of the theme if they wish.

 What art materials can be used?